 A prospective student must meet all admission requirements predetermined by Florida National University.
-In addition, the requirements for admission to the RN Program are as follow:
+In addition, the requirements for admission to the ADN Program are as follow:

-- 1. Students must attend one of the general orientations scheduled. - 2.
-Students must take a Diagnostic Test (students with proof of transferable credits of College Algebra (MAC 1105) and English Composition (ENC1101) from an accredited institution may be exempt).
-Students must also pass the KAPLAN exam with at least a 75% as a combined score in all four sections of the exam to qualify for the RN Program.
-Registration for the exam is completed directly with the school - 3.
+- 1. Students must attend one of the general orientations scheduled. - Students must take a Diagnostic Test (students with proof of transferable credits of College Algebra (MAC 1105) and English Composition (ENC1101) from an accredited institution may be exempt).
+Students must also pass the KAPLAN exam with at least an 80% as a combined score in all four sections of the exam to qualify for the ADN Program (can only be taken twice).
+Registration for the exam is completed directly with the school. - 3.
 Complete the program's application which includes an essay, two reference letters (from academic and professional sources), and have a satisfactory interview with the Nursing Program Director and staff. - 4.
 Obtain a "background check" report from a local police station. - 5.
-Students will be categorized in to one of three groups: - A. Admission to the RN program: Requiring all/some general courses. - Option to transfer credits from another accredited institution only if the student has a 3.0 GPA average in all pre-req. courses and a letter grade of no less than a 'B' in all transferable science courses.
-An official transcript is needed and must be mailed directly to FNU. - B. Admission to the RN program: Completing all general courses. - Option to transfer credits from another accredited institution only if the student has a 3.0 GPA average in all pre-req. courses and a letter grade of no less than a 'B' in all transferable science courses.
+Students will be categorized in to one of two groups: - 1.
+Admission to the ADN program: Requiring all/some general courses. - Option to transfer credits from another accredited institution only if the student has a 3.0 GPA average in all pre-req. courses and a letter grade of no less than a 'B' in all transferable science courses.
+An official transcript is needed and must be mailed directly to FNU. - 2.
+Admission to the ADN program: Completing all general courses. - Option to transfer credits from another accredited institution only if the student has a 3.0 GPA average in all pre-req. courses and a letter grade of no less than a 'B' in all transferable science courses.
 An official transcript is needed and must be mailed directly to FNU. - 6.
 Students must meet and maintain a minimum cumulative GPA of 3.0 (B) on a 4.0 grading scale on all science courses. - 7.
-The qualified LPN students with an active license and experience in the field will be incorporated in a "bridge option".
-LPN students must complete all General Education courses following the same procedures mentioned above. - 8.
 Upon completion of the steps above, students will be accepted based on the individual's scores on the Admission Rating Scale Report which include KAPLAN test scores, GPA, and interview results.